A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Which Tasks to be Assigned

 In the multi-robot literature, discrete targets and disjoint regions are often called tasks.
 The critical challenge to multi-robot coordination from the planning perspective is the problem of assigning a set of given tasks to robots.
 Tasks must be allocated among robots to minimize time or energy spent by all robots and achieve desirable global task performance expressed in utility.

 As task allocation has a vast amount of literature, we redirect interested readers to the survey papers~\citep{gerkey2004formal,korsah2013comprehensive,khamis2015multi}.
-Here, we highlight some of the recent work related to environmental monitoring.
-In particular, we present two constraints mainly studied in task allocation; each robot can be assigned to at most a single task at a time (\emph{single task assignment}) or multiple tasks (\emph{multi-task assignment}).
+In this survey, we highlight some of the recent work related to environmental monitoring.
+In particular, we present two constraints mainly studied in task allocation: each robot can be assigned to at most a single task at a time (\emph{single task assignment}) or multiple tasks (\emph{multi-task assignment}).